Friday, May 22, 2026

 This is the kind of film I look forward to viewing periodically throughout what remains of my life.
 I’m pretty sure there is much more to discover through all its moments, gestures, and meanings.
 The texture is as dense as a Bruegel painting - and it’s quite a tour through the bustling streets of Paris.

 The film centers on the details of one person’s life - but it’s not really about her.
 She is a tiny speck on an enormous canvas.
-Whether she lives or dies is inconsequential..
+Whether she lives or dies is of no consequence.